 Unlocking Opportunity

-Unlocking Opportunity is a project that intensively engages community college leaders and teams over multiple years to develop and enact bold reforms focused on increasing the number of students, including students of color and those from lower-income backgrounds, entering and completing high-value community college programs.
+Unlocking Opportunity intensively engages community college leaders and teams over multiple years to develop and enact bold reforms focused on increasing the number of students entering and completing high-value community college programs.
 The project's central goal is to ensure that more students complete programs that lead directly to jobs that pay a sustaining wage or to transfer and completion of a bachelor’s degree.

 Introduction